skellis46/slipbox/pressure, stress and strain - the body in time.md

 ### zoom in: presence, body-based practices and now

-(set up the paradox: two nows, and the future)
+In which I ... (set up the paradox: the now in short-term thinking and a different kind of now ... and the future)

+#### being present

-So far, in this presentation, all I've really stated is that we have a body.
-I hope we can agree on this.
-In this moment, it is a body sitting in front of a screen.
-It is a body under pressure ... physical, psychological, cultural.
-How does your body feel right now?
+In this moment, this body that seems to be me -- or that I call _mine_ -- is sitting in front of a screen.
+How does _your_ body feel right now?
 Where does it feel right now?
-What are you noticing? (or a question like "what would you let go of?
-What weighs heavily on you that you might let go of?")
+What weighs heavily on your body that you might let go of?

 In dance and performance practices -- both in and outside of the University -- what do we artists do?
 We make performances.
 They are performances of enormously different scales, shapes, sizes, and colours.
 Sometimes they involve many many people, other times just a few (rarely just one, even when we call them "solos").
 They are sometimes unpopular, sometimes popular -- although not nearly as culturally relevant as film or music.
 Sometimes they are under-developed, sometimes over-cooked, sometimes successful, sometimes not (however you might imagine 'success' to be gauged) They express ideas, they captivate, they alienate, they distract, they are didactic, they are open to interpretation.
 In dance -- or at least in so much of dance -- they are people moving (sometimes to music, sometimes not).
 It's absurd to attempt to characterise the set of global artistic practices that might fall under the banner of 'dance' or 'performance' as I've just done.
 So forgive me my hubris.
-But I'd like to propose that one thing all dance (perhaps all performance including theatre and opera) has in common -- from social dancing, to artistic dancing -- is a concern or deep curiosity about something we call "presence."
-That _being present_ is an essential part of performance, and somehow that not being present is a bad thing, or something to be avoided.
+But I'd like to propose that one thing all dance (perhaps all performance including theatre and opera) has in common -- from social dancing, to artistic dancing -- is a concern or deep curiosity about something that is called many things, but most often "presence."
+That _being present_ is an essential part of performance -- perhaps even an essential part of being human -- and somehow that not being present is a bad thing, or something to be avoided.
 It's the opposite of blanking. (so useful that word -- if presence is non-judgemental awareness, then blanking is hyper-judgemental )

 Nevertheless, most products -- including performances -- can be (perhaps cynically) summed up as "take, make, use, lose."[Kate Raworth, in @krznaric-2021-good p.206] We take the Earth's materials, make them into things we want or like, use them a bit (or present them), and then they are discarded or lost.
 This is not to say that they don't produce some value: pleasure ...

-- use of resources in performing arts / spectacles.

-You can imagine the tension or contradiction between such a mode of production, and a set of artistic practices bound to some idea of presence.
+You can imagine the tension or contradiction between such a mode of production, and a set of artistic practices predicated on presence.
+It's a strange formula:

 Take.
 Make.
 Use.
 Lose.
 But, oh, don't forget, be present.

+#### process-oriented artistic practices

 The almost exclusively linear model of production in dance and performance is increasingly disheartening, and unsustainable.
-Each choreography, each performance seem to take longer and longer to make (and to use more and more resources), but is seen or presented less and less.
+Each choreography, each performance seems to take longer and longer to make (and to use more and more resources), but is seen or presented less and less.
 The feeling of running to stand still is stronger and stronger, and certainly the economics no longer add up, if they ever did.
 Perhaps it's not surprising that I've moved increasingly towards process-oriented body-based practices, and I've done this for a number of reasons: i) my aging body -- it is physically capable of less.
-In case you were wondering, this is also called trying to make a virtue out of necessity; ii) sense of disillusionment with making and making and making for outcomes that were gone, often after only 2 or 3 performances; iii) deeper and deeper engagement with research through practice; iv) desire to seek practices that don't fit or make sense in current models of production.
+In case you were wondering, this is also called _making a virtue out of necessity_; ii) sense of disillusionment with making and making and making for outcomes that were gone, often after only 2 or 3 performances; iii) deeper and deeper engagement with research through practice; iv) desire to seek practices that don't fit or make sense in current models of production.

-By process-oriented body-bases practices, I mean things like somatics that distinguish the body as observed from the outside -- the body as spectacle or as it is seen, oculocentric -- versus the soma as perceived from the inside.
-This distinction between inner and outer worlds, between what can be seen and what can only be felt is an important one.
-It is perhaps even radical given just how visually oriented human beings are in a world of TikTok (etc), and that body-based practices like somatics seem to resist so many of the tropes of the body under pressure: pressure to take, pressure to make, pressure to use, pressure to lose.
+By process-oriented body-based practices, I mean things like somatics that distinguish the body as observed from the outside -- the body as spectacle or as it is seen, oculocentric -- versus the soma as perceived from the inside.
+These are practices known by names like Feldenkrais, Alexander technique, Body Mind Centering and Skinner Releasing Technique.
+The distinction I've just stated between inner and outer worlds, between what can be seen and what can only be felt, is an important one.
+It is perhaps even radical given just how visually oriented human beings are in our world of TikTok and Instagram, and that body-based practices like somatics seem to resist so many of the tropes of the body under pressure: pressure to take, pressure to make, pressure to use, pressure to lose.
 The pressures of production.

-If I consider body-based practices with respect to the conditions and history of practice-research, then such practices are vital for five reasons.
-First, they have a complex and often fraught relationship with language.
+If I consider body-based practices with respect to the conditions and history of practice-research, then such practices become vital -- and indeed provocative or challenging -- for five reasons.
+First, these body-based practices have a complex and often fraught relationship with language.
 That is, how does language function (in a descriptive or analytical way) with these practices?
-Limited.
+It is undoubtedly limited.
 Second, as I've just said, the experiential nuances are not seen but felt.
 Third, these practices intersect with contested issues of so-called embodied knowledge and tacit awareness.
-That is, when doing these practices, how might we recognise what is understood by the practitioners, and how that understanding changes with practice?
-Fourth, these practices complicate decades-old problems in practice-research to do arts practices that are ephemeral (or that 'disappear') and how they might be documented, and how they even resist documentation.
+That is, when doing these practices, how might we recognise what is understood by the practitioners and how that understanding changes with practice?
+Fourth, these practices complicate decades-old problems in practice-research to do with arts practices that are ephemeral (or that 'disappear') and how they might be documented, and how they even resist documentation.
 Fifth, and finally, they ask us to slow down.
 They introduce "slack time"[@munger-2021-it n.pag], a chance to adjust ourselves to different experiences of the unfolding of time.

+In fact, somatics practitioners are so enamoured with slowness that they use the Weber-Fechner Law to justify working at slow and deliberate speeds.[e.g. Shusterman, in @ginot-2010-shusterman] The Weber-Fechner Law relates to human stimulus and perception, and more specifically the relationship between the actual change in a stimuli and the perceived change.
+For example, if a stimulus has an initial value of x, and is increased by 10, our perception of this change will be very different if, for example the initial value is x+400.
+In other words, if we slow the body right down, then our sensitivity to the same _quantity_ of change is heightened.

-- [[weber-fechner law]] - and compare with [[Magnason - On Time and Water#Back in time]] -- slow slow slow down.
+- compare with [[Magnason - On Time and Water#Back in time]] -- slow slow slow down?

-But what kinds of practices am I talking about?
-Feldenkrais, Alexander technique, BMC, ideokinesis, Skinner Release Technique.
-One other is the oddly named Authentic Movement.
+Another somatic practice commonly used in dance is the oddly named Authentic Movement.

+Authentic Movement is a practice that was developed in therapeutic situations.
+But, it is also used by dance and movement artists both as a way to tune the body, and less commonly as choreographic process and performance.[e.g. @mcleod-2016-movement] It's very simple to do, and does not require the two participants to be trained.
+There are two roles, one

+One person -- the mover -- had their eyes closed.
+The other person -- the watcher -- was watching the mover.
+The watcher was also holding a smartphone _directed_ towards the mover, but was not paying attention to the phone's screen.
+A phone hyphen camera is not a regular part of Authentic Movement and you may or may not know that.

 It affords a body-based process of empirical (visible) and sensorial (non-visible) observation.
 Authentic Movement can be thought of as a contemplative practice, a set of processes in which we practice "the timeless present we call now" [Kabat Zinn, Mindfulness of the body as a whole, 13min, app); where we breathe out of clock time and into non-judgemental awareness.
 And this is what I understand the practice of presence to be in the performing arts: non-judgemental awareness.
-It's the keystone of the performing arts, perhaps experienced most commonly in many different circumstances by the term "flow."
+It's the keystone of the performing arts, perhaps experienced most commonly in many different circumstances by Csikszentmihalyi's famous concept _flow_.[@csikszentmihalyi-2009-flow]

 In 2019 the dancer-choreographer Shaun McLeod and I worked together with the movement practice called Authentic Movement.
 What can be said about what happened in that space during those six weeks of practice?
 If all of us here had been there what would we all have heard and/or seen that we could agree on?

-One person -- the mover -- had their eyes closed.
-The other person -- the watcher -- was watching the mover.
-The watcher was also holding a smartphone _directed_ towards the mover, but was not paying attention to the phone's screen.
-A phone hyphen camera is not a regular part of Authentic Movement and you may or may not know that.

 The mover moved around the space; sometimes this was more like a series of stillnesses, other times it was everyday: like walking or sitting.
 Still other times the mover might do things that were a little less everyday.
 These movements were sometimes strung together; most of us in this room would call that -- or recognise it as -- contemporary dance, or maybe somatically informed contemporary dance if we were being a bit fancy.
 But it was definitely not the kind of contemporary dance I've seen on "So You Think You Can Dance". [expand: so.mp4] I would say the mover looked a little like they were _feeling_ or _sensing_, maybe _looking inside_.
 But I couldn't be sure, and nor do I think we would agree on this.